Britain's FTSE rallies on the back of miners and financials

 China's Ministry of Finance said on Wednesday the government would strengthen fiscal policy, boost infrastructure spending and speed up reform of its tax system to support the economy.

-Anglo American jumped almost 6 percent, one of the top riser on the FTSE 100 after its unit Anglo American Platinum (Amplats) said it had sold its labour-intensive South African mines to bullion producer Sibanye Gold for 4.5 billion rand ($331 million) to focus on newer, mechanised mines.
+Anglo American jumped 6.9 percent, the top riser on the FTSE 100 after its unit Anglo American Platinum (Amplats) said it had sold its labour-intensive South African mines to bullion producer Sibanye Gold for 4.5 billion rand ($331 million) to focus on newer, mechanised mines.

 "We feel this is a good result for Anglo and clearly shows that the management team at both Amplats and Anglo American are delivering on promises made," analysts at Investec said in a note.